mikehulluk/morphforge/doc/srcs/installation.rst

-Optionally, install mreorg and mredoc.
+Install mreorg and mredoc.
 Briefly, mreorg allows you to automatically save figures created with matplotlib to files and to suppress the display of GUI windows, which is important for running batches of scripts and for running the example files with make. mredoc is a library for build html and pdf files from equations, figures, text and tables from within python.
-Neither of these libraries are essential for morphforge to run.
+Neither of these libraries are essential for morphforge to run, but they are needed to run the examples.